3gstudent/Homework-of-Powershell/README.md

 Then it'll check the user's privilege.

-If the user is not in the "Mailbox Import Export",the script will add the user to it and reconnect the Exchange server.
+If the user is not in the "Mailbox Import Export",the script will add the user to it.

 Next it will export the mail and save it.